maixxq/maixxq/src/blog/my-third-post.md

 ---
 title: Words of the day
 date: 2020-02-22 21:50:21
 excerpt: At the end of the day, it pretty much all depends on how we choose to look at the world.
-Changing our perspectives and attitude towards the things we face ultimately changes the things we are looking at.
+Changing our perspectives and attitude towards the things we face ultimately change the things we are looking at.
 type: post
 blog: true
 ---